 UNICEF works for children.

 UNICEF works in the world’s toughest places to reach the most disadvantaged children and adolescents – and to protect the rights of every child , everywhere.
-Across 190 countries and territories, we do whatever it takes to help children survive, thrive and fulfil their potential, from early childhood through adolescence.
+Across over 190 countries and territories, we do whatever it takes to help children survive, thrive and fulfil their potential, from early childhood through adolescence.

 And we never give up.

 unicef ｜ for every child